 In establishing the scholarship, we aim to continue this legacy of intellectual engagement and conviction by supporting exceptional students who in some way reflect Konstantin’s intellectual vision.

-The winner of the 5th annual Konstantin Sofianos Scholarship is Micayla Manthe.
-Her essay “A Reimagination of Heart of Darkness’ Imperial Devastation in Francis Ford Coppola’s Apocalypse Now” was adjudged the winner.
+The winner of the 5th annual Konstantin Sofianos Scholarship is Micayla Manthe, with her essay “A Reimagination of Heart of Darkness’ Imperial Devastation in Francis Ford Coppola’s Apocalypse Now”.
 It can be read here.

 We will continue to support passion and vigour in intellectual engagement, rather than quotas or academic reputations in the future.